Music producer Phil Spector dead at 81

 The California Department of Corrections has confirmed that music producer Phil Spector has died, he was 81-years-old.

-Spector was responsible for some of the biggest chart toppers the music industry has ever seen, but his life came crashing down after the murder of actress Lana Clarkson in 2009, for which he was serving a 19-year to life prison sentence.
+Spector was responsible for some of the biggest chart toppers the music industry has ever seen, but his life came crashing down after the murder of actress Lana Clarkson in 2003, for which Spector was serving a prison sentence for her shooting death.

+Spector was convicted of murdering Clarkson at his castle-like mansion in Los Angeles.
+After a long and public trial in 2009, the disgraced music producer was sentenced to 19-years to life in prison.

+Many sources have Spector’s birth date as 1940, but it was listed as 1939 in court documents after his arrest.
+Spector's lawyer confirmed that date to The Associated Press, putting his age at death at 81, despite the California Department of Corrections' news release originally stating otherwise on Sunday.

 Spector was best known for developing the music production technique called the "wall of sound" back in the 60s, where multiple sound layers are added to a track to create a dense orchestral effect on songs.